jdonnerstag/vlang-rosie/modules/rosie/A_TODO.md

 # This is a todo list

-- Alternations "/" are not yet tested?
-- test sub-groups.
-In regex this is (..)
 - test back-reference to a capture
 - a match may not consume the full input.
 Test how to continue with a 2nd match.
 - I don't understand yet what # tags are in RPL and byte code they produce